caproto/caproto/doc/source/threading-client.rst

     This can be surprising, but it is a standard approach for avoiding the accidental costly accumulation of abandoned callbacks.

+Once created, PVs are cached for the lifetime of the :class:`Context` and returned again to the user if a PV with the same name and priority is requested.
+In order to reduce the load on the network, a PV can be temporarily made "idle" (disconnected).
+It will silently automatically reconnect the next time it is used.

+.. ipython:: python

+    pv.go_idle()

+The ``go_idle()`` method is merely a *request*.

 .. ipython:: python
     :suppress: